- How does one identify a reading problem?

 South African children are especially affected.
 The PIRLS 2006 study compared the reading abilities of children in 40 countries.
 South Africa came last, after Morocco.
-On a scale of 0 to 1000, approximately 80% of learners in Grade 4 and 5 failed to reach the Low International Benchmark of 400, meaning that they had not mastered basic reading skills.
+On a scale of 0 to 1000, approximately 80% of learners in Grades 4 and 5 failed to reach the Low International Benchmark of 400, meaning they had not mastered basic reading skills.
 This was in contrast to only 6% of children internationally who did not reach the Low International Benchmark.
 Only 2% of South African learners in Grade 5 reached the Advanced International Benchmark of 625, compared to 7% internationally.

 Because South Africa performed so poorly in PIRLS 2006, we were given the option of writing a less difficult pre-PIRLS test in 2011.
 Therefore, in 2011 South Africa participated in both PIRLS and pre-PIRLS.
-Grade 4 wrote the pre-PIRLS assessment and Grade 5 wrote PIRLS.
+Grade 4 wrote the pre-PIRLS assessment, and Grade 5 wrote PIRLS.

-In South Africa pre-PIRLS was written in all 11 official languages.
+In South Africa, pre-PIRLS was written in all 11 official languages.
 We scored lower than the other two countries in this group (see table below).

 International Centre point

 PIRLS 2011 was offered to Grade 5 learners in English and Afrikaans.
 There was no difference in performance in 2011 PIRLS compared to 2006 PIRLS: According to the PIRLS report, 43% of Grade 5 learners in South African schools have not developed the basic skills required for reading at an equivalent international Grade 4 level.